DalkMania/wp-graphql-cpt/README.md

 This plugin is an add-on for the awesome [WP GraphQL][wp-graphql]

-It builds on top of both WP GraphQL and adds all registered custom posttypes and taxonomies to the WP GraphQL Endpoint.
+It builds on top of WP GraphQL and adds all registered custom posttypes and taxonomies to the WP GraphQL Endpoint.

 ## Installing